msyvr/otelex/README.md

 Both `cfgType` and `createDefaultConfig` are required, and we define those in `factory.go`.

-Choosing the `exporter.WithTraces()` option allows the inclusion of customized export functionality.
-We'll define that to unbundle span attributes, repackage as row data formatted for BigQuery ingest, and make an API call to send the data to BigQuery.
+One of the permitted options is [`exporter.WithTraces()`](https://pkg.go.dev/go.opentelemetry.io/collector/exporter#WithTraces), which takes as an argument a [`CreateTracesFunc`](https://pkg.go.dev/go.opentelemetry.io/collector/exporter#CreateTracesFunc) which allows the definition of custom actions for 'pushing' traces.
+In this case, those custom actions (which act on batches of spans) are to extract span attributes into a map structure, format those to match the target table (build rows that satisfy the table schema), and export them via an API request.

-A useful approach is to reference custom components in the `contrib` collection as examples - [`opentelemetry-collector-contrib` collection](https://github.com/open-telemetry/opentelemetry-collector-contrib).
+A useful reference for building custom Collector components is the `contrib` collection of custom components - [`opentelemetry-collector-contrib` collection](https://github.com/open-telemetry/opentelemetry-collector-contrib).

+---

-#### Adding custom components to a Collector
+## Adding custom components to a Collector

 The Collector builder manifest is where components to include in the distribution are itemized.